 If you want it to have big heads, when it starts to be born [germinate], tread its stem from afar, so that its juice will come back to it [squash the stem beneath the scape / flower head, forcing the stem juice back down?].
-They are harvested when their stem cannot hold up anymore, in the absence of moon and in clear weather: because they say that, if they are sown when the moon is underground [no moon… because the earth was believed flat], and are uprooted when the moon is also underground, they will not have a bad smell.
+They are harvested when their stem cannot hold up anymore, in the absence of moon and in clear weather: because they say that, if they are sown when the moon is underground [a new moon… because the earth was believed flat it was ‘underground’], and are uprooted when the moon is also underground, they will not have a bad smell.
 Also, if put in the straw or hung in the smoke, they will last [store well].

 Medicinal Garlic Uses:

 Garlic is hot and dry in the middle of the fourth degree [Raises Blisters, Treat Cancers].
 It has the virtues of consuming and dissolving, and of driving venom away.
 Against the bite of poisonous animals, take the garlic, pound it and smear it on top [of the bite wound].
 The juice that is received inside drives poison away, this is why garlic is called “the farmers’ theriaca” [an ancient greek antidote].
 Against worms, take garlic and a bit of pepper, vinegar, as well as parsley and mint juice, make a sauce out of them, and dip in it bread or meat.